cms-hh/inference_tools/docs/content/datacardvalidation.md

 You can modify the verbosity level additionally with the `--verbosity` cli option.

 In the best case the won't be any warnings.
-Be careful: empty/negative bins/histograms will lead to `Bogus Norms!
+Be careful: empty/negative bins/histograms will lead to `Bogus Norms`!